Ask most people what they know about Singapore and one of the first things people will mention is how expensive Singapore is.

 Most major banks in Singapore will allow foreigners to apply for a credit card assuming you are on a valid work permit or visa and have a residential address in Singapore.

-But you will have to demonstrate a minimum annual salary level of $45,000 SGD, somewhat higher than the $30,000 SGD that applicants holding Singapore citizenship or PR (Permanent Resident) status have to show.
+In case you are working in Singapore, you will have to demonstrate a minimum annual salary level of $45,000 SGD, somewhat higher than the $30,000 SGD that applicants holding Singapore citizenship or PR (Permanent Resident) status have to show.

 Credit Rating and History